WorldFamousElectronics/PulseSensorPlayground/README.md

 # [PulseSensor.com](https://pulsesensor.com) Playground
-An Arduino library and examples supporting the PulseSensor.

-This library shows how to use PulseSensor.

-This software is not intended for medical use.

-# PulseSensor Playground

 A collection of Arduino source code for some of the most popular and useful PulesSensor projects.   list of open-source `iOS`, `watchOS` and `tvOS` apps, your [contribution] is welcome :smile:

  ![](https://img.shields.io/badge/Updated-December%20%202,%202017-lightgrey.svg)